 The Platform must have robust features to support dialogue management and extensive conversational flows, machine learning and be easily updated for corrections, changes and new information.

-The bidder must provide all tools/software/utilities/hosting/etc. for end to end setup, deployment and maintenance of the Platform
+Contractor must provide all resources for end to end setup, deployment, and maintenance of the Platform

-The Platform should be reliable, flexible, modular, robust and deployable based on industry best practices.
+The Platform shall be reliable, flexible, modular, robust and deployable based on industry best practices.

 The Platform must be multichannel with the ability to be leveraged across a variety of digital channels such as web, tablets, mobile devices, social media, etc.

-The Platform must be able to integrate with other systems such as CRM for live chat, websites, other internal systems and come with a range of integrations and plugins.
+The Platform must integrate with other systems such as CRM for live chat, websites, other internal systems and come with a range of integrations and plugins.

-The Platform must allow for a transition or turnover to a live agent in the event the consumer is unsatisfied with the response provided by the chatbot / virtual assistant.
+The Platform must allow for a transition or turnover to a live agent in the event the consumer is unsatisfied with the response provided by the Platform / virtual assistant.

 The Platform must be 508 compliant and support International languages.

-The Platform must have analytic tools or component
+The Platform must have analytic tools or component to perform those functions.

 The Platform must include an audit log of all interactions